ViacheslavDanilov/oct_segmentation/README.md

 ```

 <a name="data-access"></a>
-## 🔐 Data Access - TO BE UPDATED SOON
+## 🔐 Data Access
 All essential components of the study, including the curated source code, dataset, and trained models, are publicly available:
 - **Source code:** [https://github.com/ViacheslavDanilov/oct_segmentation](https://github.com/ViacheslavDanilov/oct_segmentation)
 - **Dataset:** [https://doi.org/10.5281/zenodo.14478209](https://doi.org/10.5281/zenodo.14478209)
 - **Models:** [https://doi.org/10.5281/zenodo.14481678](https://doi.org/10.5281/zenodo.14481678)

 <a name="how-to-cite"></a>
-## 🖊️ How to Cite - TO BE UPDATED SOON
+## 🖊️ How to Cite - TO BE UPDATED ONCE THE PAPER IS PUBLISHED
 Please cite [OUR PAPER](https://TO.BE.UPDATED.SOON) if you found our data, methods, or results helpful for your research:

 > Danilov V.V., Laptev V.V., Klyshnikov K.Yu., Ovcharenko E.A. (**2024**). _PAPER TITLE_. **Journal Title**.
 DOI: [TO.BE.UPDATED.SOON](TO.BE.UPDATED.SOON)